transloadit/python-sdk/README.md

 poetry run pytest --cov=transloadit --cov-report=html tests
 ```

-Then iew the coverage report locally by opening `htmlcov/index.html` in your browser.
+Then view the coverage report locally by opening `htmlcov/index.html` in your browser.